SEC shuts down Gul-Zara Lending

 The Securities and Exchange Commission has revoked the corporate registration and lending license of Gul-Zara Lending Investor Corp., effectively barring it from operating and dealing with borrowers to protect the public from non-compliant lenders.

-Citing an order dated 17 March, the regulator said Friday that the firm’s continued violations of Republic Act No. 9474 and Republic Act No. 11232 raised concerns about transparency and accountability—key safeguards for borrowers.
+Citing an order dated 17 March, the regulator said Friday that the firm’s continued violations of Republic Act 9474 and Republic Act 11232 raised concerns about transparency and accountability — key safeguards for borrowers.

 For the public, the shutdown means any ongoing or prospective transactions with Gul-Zara Lending and its online platforms will no longer be legally covered, underscoring the risks of dealing with firms that fail to meet regulatory requirements.